Oxyaine/RainWorldBestiary/README.md

 # Structure

 Entries can be added to the bestiary without making the mod a dependency!
 This can be achieved using the built in entry loader, all you need to do is add a folder to your mod folder called `bestiary` (*case sensitive*).
-Any folders in the `bestiary` folder will be considered a [Tab](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#tabs).
+Any folders in the `bestiary` folder will be considered a [Tab](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#tabs), and any files in the tab will be considered entries, with the name of the file being the name of the entry.

 # Tabs

 Tabs are categories that entries can be stored in, they appear as the first set of buttons you see when entering the bestiary menu.
-When adding entries, you can add your own tab, or use the `Modded` tab if your mod only adds a few entries that don't really warrant an entire new tab to be added.
+When adding entries, you can add your own tab, or use the `Modded` tab if your mod only adds a few entries, that don't really warrant an entire new tab to be added.
-To add entries to the `Modded` tab, just call your tab folder `Modded` or set the name in your tab's JSON file to `Modded` (*case sensitive*)
+To add entries to the `Modded` tab, just call your tab folder `Modded` or set the name in your [tab's JSON file](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#tabs) to `Modded` (*case sensitive*)
+If your mod adds a tab with the same name as an existing tab, the tabs will be "merged", meaning your entries will be added to the existing tab.
+Some other logic is used to determine whether

+# Structure - Tabs

+# Structure - Entries

 # Unlock Token Types